rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 | 2 | "Timeseries" | Series using time stamps as an index |
 | 3 | "DataFrame" | A two-dimensional table |
 | 4 | "Panel" | A three-dimensional table data structure |

+* A <strong>scalar regression task</strong> is one where the target is a continuous scalar value.
+   For example, when predicting house prices, the different target prices form a continuous space.

+* A <strong>vector regression task</strong> is one where the target is a set of continuous values (e.g. a continuous vector) while doing regression against multiple values (e.g. the coordinates of a bounding box in an image).

 ## Metrics